Top 10 Best Classic Rock Albums of All Time

 I first bought this album on vinyl, but later it was the second CD I ever bought (the first being U2's Joshua Tree).
 I had to hear YYZ on the latest technology of the day.

 It's rare when you can listen to an entire album where every song is fantastic and half of them are masterpieces.
-This is one of them.
+This is one of those albums.

-I can't believe this album is so high, but I couldn't be more pleased!
-This album and band are amazing.
-Tom Sawyer, Red Barchetta, YYZ, Limelight, and Vital Signs are amazing.
+I can't believe this album is ranked so high, but I couldn't be more pleased!
+This album and band are incredible.
+Tom Sawyer, Red Barchetta, YYZ, Limelight, and Vital Signs are standout tracks.
 The Camera Eye and Witch Hunt are great too.

 Roger Daltrey's scream marks the pinnacle of classic rock.
 Nothing before that moment had so well captured the essence of rock and roll, and nothing after it matched the primal nuance of rock's earlier days.
 Surrounding this singular moment is rock and roll at its very finest.